Intra-EU trade of the most traded goods

 - Data extracted in December 2016.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned update: December 2017.

 This article focuses on the most significant goods by value (according to the CPA classification) exchanged in intra-EU trade.
-It presents statistics for the EU-28, EU-27, EU-25, EU-15 and EU-12 aggregates for the years 2015, 2013, 2012, 2006, 2004 and 1994 respectively.
+It presents statistics for the EU-28 (2013 and 2015), EU-27 (2012), EU-25 (2006), EU-15 (2004) and EU-12 (1994) aggregates.
 Statistics on goods traded between EU Member States — especially the size and evolution of imports and exports — enable the EU and national authorities to evaluate the growth of the Single Market and the integration of EU economies.
 These statistics also provide EU businesses with essential information for their sales and marketing policies.

 - 1 Main statistical findings